refined-github/refined-github/readme.md

 - ~~[Adds ability to collapse/expand files in a pull request diff](https://cloud.githubusercontent.com/assets/170270/13954167/40caa604-f072-11e5-89ba-3145217c4e28.png)~~ [Implemented by GitHub](https://cloud.githubusercontent.com/assets/170270/25772137/6a6b678e-3296-11e7-97c7-02e31ef17743.png)
 - ~~[Adds issue/PR title preview tooltip in comments](https://user-images.githubusercontent.com/170270/30729486-2816df06-9f8a-11e7-8069-8999302e9ddd.png)~~ [Implemented by GitHub](https://user-images.githubusercontent.com/1402241/31265633-779ad0fe-aa35-11e7-8c42-a3b375f8f32c.png)

 ### Community tweaks

 *Stuff that didn't get included, but might be useful.*

 - [Quickly edit files in the repo file browser](https://github.com/devkhan/refined-github/commit/51fdf4998fc9392950e932e18018fda870f34666)

 ## Customization

 We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
-There's [a single commonly-requested option](https://user-images.githubusercontent.com/1402241/27267240-9d2e18c8-54d9-11e7-8a64-971af9e066f3.png) but we're not interested in adding more as it's a slippery slope into adding one for everything.
+There's a very high bar for adding options.
 Users will always disagree with something.
 That being said, we're open to discussing things.

 While this project is highly opinionated, this doesn't necessarily limit you from manually disabling functionality that is not useful for your workflow.
 Options include:

 1. *(CSS Only)* Use a Chrome extension that allows injecting custom styles into sites, based on a URL pattern.
-[Stylist](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) is one such tool.
+[Stylish](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) is one such tool.
 [Example](https://github.com/sindresorhus/refined-github/issues/136#issuecomment-204072018)

 2. Clone the repository, make the adjustments you need, and [load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked), rather than installing from the Chrome Store.